SiddharthTyagi119/Feast-Feature-store/README.md

 # Feast Init
 It will create a feature repo directory.
 And it will have data, a feature_store.yaml file, and a Feature definition.py file.
 Data- Inside data, we can keep our data.

-Feature definition.py - Set of features/columns out of the dataset which we want to store inside the feast store repo Feature_store.yaml - It contains some metadata of the feature mentioned in feature_defition and info regarding the project.
+Feature definition.py - Set of features/columns out of the dataset which we want to store inside the feast store repo

+Feature_store.yaml - It contains some metadata of the feature mentioned in feature_defition and info regarding the project.
-It contains a demo setup configuring where data sources are Command - !feast init feature_repo
+It contains a demo setup configuring where data sources are and configurations to set up the feature store.
+It setup the metadata and infrastructure of incoming data sources.
+Here registry means to store the metadata of the data source Command - !feast init feature_repo

 # Feast Apply